CyganTech/ChromeOSGraylogAgent/README.md

 ## Roadmap

-- [ ] Restrict host permissions to only the approved Graylog domains surfaced by enterprise policy.
 - [ ] Add automated tests and CI workflows.
 - [ ] Integrate authenticated delivery (mTLS or OAuth) for Graylog inputs.